cedadev/nlds/docs/spec/nlds_specification.md

 During a GET, the object storage may not be available, or the user's disk may be full or not available.
 In these cases, a *retry mechanism* is needed.

+In the messages for indexing and transfers above, there is the part that records the filenames:

+    data {
+        filelist       : <list<string,int>>
+    }

+Here, the `<string>` part of the message records the full path of the file, and the `<int>` part records the number of times an attempt has been made to index or transfer the file.
+These are stored internally in NLDS as a `named tuple`:

+    IndexItem : (item: str, retries: int)

+When a task is performed, such as indexing or transferring a file, which subsequently fails, the IndexItem is taken out of the return filelist and put into a failed filelist where the retries count is incremented by 1.
+A message is formed with this failed filelist as the `data` part of the message, and the `details` part of the message is the same as the originating message.
+Currently, this message is passed back to the exchange, with the same routing key as the originating message.

+Once an item in the filelist has exceeded a server-configured number of retries, it will be permanently failed and a message will be passed back to the user (how?) telling them of this.

+Just passing back the message in this way is not optimum.
+The task will have failed for a reason which may not have been fixed in the (potentially and probably) short time that it will take for the message to be submitted to the exchange and then consumed by the task that had initially failed.
+With such a short duration between failing and then trying to complete the task, it is likely that the task will fail again.
+To overcome this we are investigating using a delayed message queue for the failed task messaged, with an "exponential" backoff.
+This could be as simple as:

+* First failure, wait a minute
+* Second failure, wait an hour
+* Third failure, wait a day
+* Fourth failure, wait a week

 ## Monitoring
 Important!